sjwalker189/yangly/README.md

-# YangTS
+# yangly

 > This project is a work in progress

-YangTS is a tool to produce TypeScript definitions from YANG types.
+yangly is a tool to produce TypeScript definitions from YANG types.

 ## Requirements